joseph-hlucny/Codeforces-Contest-Setup/README.md

 `perl ccs.pl [Codeforce_Contest_ID]`

 replacing [Codeforce_Contest_ID] with the ID located in the contest's URL.
 Note that the Contest ID is not the same as the Round Number.

+Probably won't use this, as Codeforces has too much emphasis on COMPETITIVE programming, while I'm more interested in learning.